Skip to content

 # Check initContainer logs

-kubectl logs -n netapp-connector -l component=netapp-connector-main -c wait-for-db
+kubectl logs -n netapp-neo -l component=neo-api -c wait-for-db

 # Check PostgreSQL pod status